DCAA Compliant Invoicing: A Guide for Defense Contractors

 The stakes are significant.
 In fiscal year 2023, the Department of Defense obligated approximately $456 billion on contracts to acquire goods and services, according to a GAO report on Defense Contract Audit Agency oversight.
-Every dollar of that spend falls under the purview of the Defense Contract Audit Agency, which reviews contractor cost submissions, invoicing practices, and accounting systems for compliance with federal acquisition regulations.
+That spending shows why DCAA scrutiny matters for contractors working on auditable DoD contracts, especially cost-reimbursement, time-and-materials, and other flexibly priced arrangements.
 For contractors billing against these obligations, an invoice that satisfies the contracting officer for payment purposes can still fail a DCAA audit months or years later if the underlying cost documentation is incomplete, inconsistent, or improperly allocated.

 DCAA conducts post-fact audits of incurred costs where every invoice line item must be traceable to contemporaneous records: timesheets signed at the time work was performed, receipts tied to specific contract tasks, and indirect rate calculations consistent with the contractor's disclosed accounting practices.
 Invoices that look correct on the surface but lack this documentation backbone are where audit findings accumulate.